adukhi/Unique-CSV-DataSet-Config/README.md

 # Unique CSV Data Set Config
 ## Introduction
-*Unique CSV DataSet Config for Jmeter
+Unique CSV DataSet Config for Jmeter<br>
-*This plugin is an extension of JMeter’s CSV Data Set Config component.
+This plugin is an extension of JMeter’s CSV Data Set Config component.

 ## Key Features
 1. Ability to provide CSV data only to specified Thread Groups